ThompsonJonM/friend-finder/README.md

-# friend-finder
+# Friend-Finder

+## What is Friend-Finder?
-A full-stack site using express.js to build a mock dating application.
+- Friend-finder is a mock dating site using node.js to create a full-stack web application.

+## Setup
+- Run npm install
+    + This will install the following node.js applications:
+        - Express.js
+        - Body-parser
+        - Path

+## Using Friend-Finder
+- Currently under construction.
+Check back soon.